Kit Harington Reveals That He Cried In Front Of A Fan After His Last ‘Game Of Thrones’ Scene

 Sophie Turner has also revealed that her fiance, Joe Jonas, knows about the ending because he was on set during filming and she filled him in on the details that he missed.
 She told Entertainment Tonight that Jonas had to sign a non-disclosure agreement.

 The end of the last season saw Westeros teetering on the brink of destruction as the Night King and his army of White Walkers tore through the wall that had previously prevented them from making their attack.
-Harington’s character has put together an alliance with some of the realm’s key players but now that their enemy has a dragon, it seems like there’s no way that Jon Snow and the characters alongside him will succeed.
+Harington’s character has put together an alliance with some of the realm’s key players, but now that their enemy has a dragon, it seems like there’s no way that Jon Snow and the characters alongside him will succeed.

 How will it all end?
 We’ll just have to wait and see.